Principal Financial Group, Inc. research snapshot

 Frequently Asked Questions

 This PFG AI stock analysis is an informational research tool only and is not investment advice, a recommendation, or a promise of future returns.
-Forecast scenarios are based on available public data as of July 8, 2026 and can be wrong if earnings, markets, rates, claims, credit, regulation, or valuation multiples change.
+Forecast scenarios are based on available public data as of August 2, 2026 and can be wrong if earnings, markets, flows, rates, claims, credit, regulation, or valuation multiples change.